-The major reason of indecisiveness is fear.
-Fear of failure, fear of wrong choice or fear of taking responsibility.
+The major reason for indecisiveness is fear.
+Fear of failure, fear of the wrong choice, or fear of taking responsibility.
 These fears can keep you from taking risks and trying new things.

 So how you can deal with this problem?

 Think of what will be changed if you make the decision tomorrow.
 Nothing?
 Then use the 2-minute rule.
-Just set the timer and have the persistent decision after the deadline.
+Just set the timer and have a persistent decision after the deadline.

 Another useful option is to make a list of pros and cons.
 All you need to make a decision is to count the number of points under each column and compare.
 That’s all – the decision is right in front of your eyes.

 Just keep in mind that the best lessons are learned through mistakes you’ve made before.
 Who knows?
-Maybe your biggest mistakes would end up turning to your success story.
+Maybe your biggest mistakes would end up turning into your success story.

 “The seed of your next artwork lies embedded in the imperfections of your current piece.” – David Bayles

 The desire to make things 100% accurately is not always the best choice to make.